astronomer/airflow-provider-sample/README.md

 python setup.py bdist_wheel
 ```

-Once you have the local wheel built, you can deploy it to PyPi for broader distribution.
+Once you have the local wheel built, you can deploy it to PyPI for broader distribution.

 ### Automated Builds